Meet our Board of Directors

 Trish is a faculty member of Hudson Valley Community College and an experienced social worker.
 She is fully aware of how best practice models impact an agency’s effectiveness – in particular when it comes to homelessness, generational poverty, and addressing the effect the trauma of homelessness has on children.
 Trish’s knowledge, dedication

-With years of administration, development, communication, and marketing experience under her belt, Janet’s contribution to St. Paul’s Center and the homeless families we serve is felt in many ways.
-She brings her valuable knowledge and professional experience to the Board of Directors.
+With years of nonprofit administration, development, communication, and marketing experience under her belt, Janet’s contribution to St. Paul’s Center and the local homeless families we serve is felt in a myriad of ways.
 “I find the Center’s mission to be truly compelling and serving an important need in our community.
 I love contributing my experience and expertise to advance that mission.”

 David is Pastor of the First Presbyterian Church of Rensselaer.
-He has an MBA and Master of Divinity, and his experience in administrative leadership, development, and communication
+He has an MBA and Master of Divinity, and has experience in administrative leadership, development, and communication.
+Since its organization in 1823, the Pastor Moore’s Church has had warm relationships with other faith communities, including St. Paul’s Lutheran.
+“We are grateful for their facility re-purposing as a homeless shelter for women and children.”

-Maggie has experience in hospitality management, non-profits, and for-profit leadership.
-She has dedicated many volunteer hours serving the families in shelter, especially the children.
-She collects Halloween costumes each October, arranged for families to attend the Yankee Doodle Circus, and makes candy apples with the kids.
-She has also organized drives for cleaning products, sells holiday wreaths to everyone she comes across, and rallies everyone she knows to support the Center.
+Maggie has experience in hospitality, nonprofit, and for-profit leadership.
+She has dedicated many hours serving the families in shelter, especially the children.
+She’s arranged for families to attend the Yankee Doodle Circus, collected Halloween costumes, made candy apples, organized drives for cleaning products, sells holiday wreaths to everyone she comes across, and rallies everyone she knows to support the Center.

 When it comes to dedication to